roman-yagodin/PlaneShift.SkinTools/README.md

 ```

+Note that `xml-stylesheet` reference entries are ignored by PS client application, so it's safe to leave them in the released skin packages - but this can change in the future PS releases.

 ![Screenshot](https://raw.githubusercontent.com/roman-yagodin/PlaneShift.SkinTools/master/images/screen_imagelist.png "Preview of imagelist.xml resources")

 Currently tested in the Firefox, should also work in the Iceweasel and (hopefully) in the IE.